mathpunk/livre/src/livre/server/monger-tutorial-snippets.md

-# Document ids (ObjectId)

-If you insert a document without the :_id key, MongoDB Java driver that Monger uses under the hood will generate one for you.
-Unfortunately, it does so by mutating the document you pass it.
-With Clojure's immutable data structures, that won't work the way MongoDB Java driver authors expected.

-So it is highly recommended to always store documents with the :_id key set.
-If you need a generated object id.
-You do so by instantiating org.bson.types.ObjectId without arguments:
-(ns my.service.server
-  (:use [monger.core :only [connect! connect set-db! get-db]]
-        [monger.collection :only [insert]])
-  (:import [org.bson.types ObjectId]))

-;; localhost, default port
-(connect!)
-(set-db! (monger.core/get-db "monger-test"))
+; ObjectId
 (let [oid (ObjectId.)
       doc { :first_name "John" :last_name "Lennon" }]
   (insert "documents" (merge doc {:_id oid})))

-To convert a string in the object id form (for example, coming from a Web form) to an ObjectId, instantiate ObjectId with an argument:
+; To convert a string in the object id form (for example, coming from a Web form) to an ObjectId, instantiate ObjectId with an argument:

-(ns my.service.server
-  (:import org.bson.types.ObjectId))

-;; MongoDB: convert a string to an ObjectId:
 (ObjectId.
 "4fea999c0364d8e880c05157") ;; => #<ObjectId 4fea999c0364d8e880c05157>

-Document ids in MongoDB do not have to be of the object id type, they also can be strings, integers and any value you can store that MongoDB knows how to compare order (sort).
-However, using ObjectIds is usually a good idea.

-How to Insert Documents with Monger
+; How to Insert Documents with Monger

-To insert documents, use monger.collection/insert and monger.collection/insert-batch functions.
+; To insert documents, use monger.collection/insert and monger.collection/insert-batch functions.

 (ns my.service.server
   (:use [monger.core :only [connect! connect set-db! get-db]]